 If 25% of your deposit is redirected to a sales agent instead of being invested in assets - what hope does your investment have?

 Avoid being caught in that trap by searching on the investment firm website and on Google for 'affiliate schemes' or 'referral schemes' relating to the investment manager.
 Some schemes are kept private, but others are made public to encourage participation.

 If you learn that the investment manager is prepared to pay more than 1% for investor funds, stay away.
 This cost will ultimately be passed onto you, either through high management charges or deductions from your investment.

 When falsehoods and fake news abounds, you need to have a clear set of authoritative sources to hand.
 I’ll point you to the websites that give me reliable information which I use to bust online criminals.

-The following websites are have proven themselves as reliable sources of information.
+The following websites are have proven themselves to be reliable sources of information.